manekovskiy/octopress-blog/source/_posts/2014-07-20-how-to-configure-comemu-task-for-github-for-windows-portable-git.markdown

 Maybe a year or something ago I switched from [Console2](http://sourceforge.net/projects/console/files/) to [ConEmu](http://code.google.com/p/conemu-maximus5/).
 One of the reasons behind this switch was a [Task](http://code.google.com/p/conemu-maximus5/wiki/SettingsTasks) concept that ConEmu offered.

-I had only one problem with my tasks setup - I wanted to use Portable Git which is a part of GitHub for Windows installation.
+There was only one problem with my tasks setup - I wanted to launch Portable Git which is a part of GitHub for Windows installation inside ConEmu.
+But launching the `git-cmd.bat` from ConEmu will create a new  window.

-As you may know Portable Git binaries are located in  `%LOCALAPPDATA%\GitHub\PortableGit_054f2e797ebafd44a30203088cd3d58663c627ef\`.
-The last part of directory name is a version string so it could change in future.
+> As you may know Portable Git binaries are located in  `%LOCALAPPDATA%\GitHub\PortableGit_054f2e797ebafd44a30203088cd3d58663c627ef\`
+> Note that the last part of the directory name is a version string so it could change in future.

-If you will try to launch the `git-cmd.bat` from ConEmu the interception will not work and you will see new window.
 The problem lies in the last line of the `git-cmd.bat` file:

 {% codeblock git-cmd.bat lang:bat %}
 @rem Do not use "echo off" to not affect any child calls.